Albania Itinerary: The Ultimate 1-2 Week Road Trip

 currency, cash, + travel costs

 Cash is king in Albania!
 Throughout my week-long travels in Albania, I only found four places where a card was accepted and had minimum spending limits.
 I used my Wise card to withdraw the local currency, Albanian Lek (LEK), though many shops and tour agencies accept the Euro.
-Despite my Wise card not charging me for foreign transactions, the ATMs charged me a withdrawal fee.
+Despite my Wise card not charging me for foreign transactions, the ATMs did charge a relatively steep withdrawal fee (roughly USD $9 per transaction at some ATMs).
+I only withdrew twice, limiting the excess fee, but it’s something to be aware of.
 As of July 2024, the standard exchange rate used in Albania was 100 LEK = €1.

 A rise in tourism, plus global inflation, has increased the costs of travel in Albania, primarily along the Albanian Riveria.
 However, overall, I felt like Albania was an incredibly affordable European destination, with most meals costing no more than €10 per person.
 Our main expense of the trip was our rental car, though there were more affordable rental options available.
 My friends and I opted to spend a bit more for full insurance and a more modern vehicle.